Doraku/DefaultDocumentation/README.md

 - configuration file: `"Plugins": [ "...", "..." ]`

 The list of plugin files to load to create the documentation.
 See [Plugins](#Overview_Plugins) for more information.

+<a name='Configuration_DocItemGenerators'></a>
+## DocItemGenerators
+- csproj property: `<DefaultDocumentationDocItemGenerators>...|...</DefaultDocumentationDocItemGenerators>`
+- tool argument: `--DocItemGenerators ...|...`
+- configuration file: `"DocItemGenerators": [ "...", "..." ]`

+`Name` or `Type Assembly` of the `IDocItemGenerator` implementations to use to generate the `DocItem` of the documentation.
+The default implementations provided are:
+- `Overloads` or `DefaultDocumentation.Markdown.DocItemGenerators.OverloadsGenerator DefaultDocumentation.Markdown` adds pages to group constructor and method overloads the same way microsoft documentation do it.
+The default value is `Overloads`.

 <a name='Configuration_UrlFactories'></a>
 ## UrlFactories